OnArrow/recite_word/Lesson/Part 02/07/Lesson 65.md

 ```
 He ought to have bought the goods by now.

-He had to change his plans, but he should be buying it soon.
+He had to change his plans, but he should be buying them soon.
 ```